bor2004/AICTE_Carbon_Emission_Prediction/README.md

 1. Data cleaning and preparation
 2. Data exploration and Predictive analysis

-Each of the stages is described in a separate Jupyter Notebook(.ipynp file) and a derived pdf file.
+Each of the stages is described in a separate Jupyter Notebook(.ipynb file) and a derived pdf file.

 ***